kfayzullin/mia-tracking/README.md

 ## Looking at the Demo Code
 Out of the box mia-tracking implements an example tracking logic that detects sessions based on an idle timeout.
 If the application does not generate a new micro event within 1 min, a new session is started and a corresponding event is send to the Mixpanel tracking API.
-This sample shows many of the features of the mia-tracking setup, such as:
+This sample shows many of the features of mia-tracking and React Native, such as:
 - Handing over the micro events from the native application to the JavaScript environment
-    iOS: ReactView.m
+  - iOS: ReactView.m
 ```
     double timeInMs = CACurrentMediaTime() * 1000;
     [self.trackingLayer sendEvent:@{ @"time": @(timeInMs) }];
 ```
-    Android: FullscreenActivity.java
+  - Android: FullscreenActivity.java
 ```
     final WritableMap microEvent = Arguments.createMap();
     microEvent.putDouble("time", new Date().getTime());
     trackingLayer.sendEvent(microEvent);
 ```

-- Implementing the tracking logic in JavaScript Tracker.js and SesionDetection.js
+- Implementing the tracking logic in JavaScript: Tracker.js and SesionDetection.js
 ```
     DeviceEventEmitter.addListener('MicroEvent', (event) => {
         // For this demo code, we simply hook up the session detection here.